 A cookie is a small encrypted text file stored on your web browser from websites.
 They are widely used by online businesses to collect data to learn more about their visitors in general.
-Some of the data collected includes origins of web traffic, amount of visitors and a visitors’ operating systems and browser types.
+Some of the data collected includes origins of web traffic, amount of visitors and a visitor’s operating systems and browser types.

-To read more a detailed explanation of cookies, please visit www.aboutcookies.org
+To read a more detailed explanation of cookies, please visit www.aboutcookies.org

 Learn more about the type of cookies we use below.